 The pick-your-own produce season starts with strawberries in the spring, then continues with more delicious fruits and veggies in the summer and fall.
 Heading out to the farm to do some picking is among my favorite seasonal activities with the kids.
 It’s a nice break from the urban bustle and a great chance to show them that food doesn’t magically appear on a plate or shelf at Trader Joe’s.
 Even better, the enjoyment continues with a basketful of fresh produce at home.
 The time is ripe for planning your own PYOP outing.
 Here are some great places around the area to reap some of the best treats of spring, summer, and fall.
 Happy Picking!

-Less than 20 miles from DC in Waldorf, MD, Shlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
-The fields are expected to open around May 1 and should yield berries until early June.
+Less than 20 miles from DC, Shlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
+The fields should yield berries until early June.
 While there, you can also purchase bedded plants grown in their greenhouse, romp on the playground, and treat the kids (and yourself) to ice cream.
 You can also pick up something up to cook for dinner — Shlagel also offers farm raised beef, pork, and chicken!
 Shlagel’s is open for PYO from 8am – 6pm seven days a week.
 Follow them on Facebook to stay updated on their pickings.
 Open for the 2022 season!

 At the foothills of the Blue Ridge Mountains in the Shenandoah Valley, Great Country offers much more than just pick-your-own opportunities.
 The farm is well known for its big seasonal festivals and fun farm-themed attractions.
 A hayride takes you out to the picking fields, and kids might spy an emu or goat on the way.
 Visitors also have access to the barnyard, mazes, a cow train, and jumping pillow.
 Their u-pick strawberry fields will open in mid-late May, and you can get updates on them via Facebook and Twitter.
 Asparagus is available at the same time, and more berries, plums, tomatoes, okra, green beans, and hot peppers will follow in late spring and summer.
-The weekends of May 25-27 and June 1-2 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
-Apple season begins in late summer and goes into fall, and with it comes the Apple Gala and Cider Fest from August 31 – September 29.
-Admission to Great Country is $8/child $10/adult on weekdays, and $10/child $12/adult on festival weekends.
+The weekends of May 21-22 and May 28-30 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
+Apple season begins in late summer and goes into fall, and with it comes the Apple Gala and Cider Fest.
+Admission to Great Country is $10/child $12/adult on weekdays, and goes up a couple bucks on festival weekends.
 Open daily 9am- 6pm.

-About an hour’s drive from DC in Howard County, Larriland Farms always gets great reviews for both it’s produce and beauty.
+About an hour’s drive from DC in Howard County, Larriland Farms always gets great reviews for both its produce and beauty.
 The pick-your-own season is expected to start with strawberries in late May/early June this year, and they’ll have the full spectrum of berries following soon after, just about every variety of peaches, and loads of veggies available from June – October, too.
-Apple picking is expcected to begin August 31 with Honey Crisps.
+Apple picking usually begins late August with Honey Crisps.
 (See the list and view schedules on the website.)
 Larriland employs Integrated Pest Management, meaning pesticides are a last resort, to keep pests below an acceptable level with minimum harmful impact on the environment.
 Summer hours are Tuesdays 9am – 8pm, Wednesday to Friday 9am – 6pm, Saturday & Sunday 9am – 5pm.

 The farm might be best known for it’s Halloween and Easter extravaganzas, but they have a bounty of great crops, too.
 Strawberry fields will be open to visitors everyday, expecting to start in late May.
 Following soon after are more berries and sugar snap and English peas.
 Potatoes, apples, and pumpkins come later.
 The Farm Park with the giant slides, a nature trail, and our farm animals can be enjoyed along with the PYO ops.
-And Bunnyland is still open April 27-28!
 Hours are Tuesday – Sunday, 9:30am – 6pm.
 Admission is $3.
 Stay updated on their status by following on Facebook and Twitter.